bvaughn/react-virtualized/docs/CellMeasurer.md

 | minHeight | number | | Derived row height (of multiple cells) should not be less than this value |
 | minWidth | number | | Derived column width (of multiple cells) should not be less than this value |
 | keyMapper | KeyMapper | | Enables more intelligent mapping of a given column and row index to an item ID.
 This prevents a cell cache from being invalidated when its parent collection is modified. `(rowIndex: number, columnIndex: number) => any` |

+Note that while all of the individual parameters above are optional, you must supply at least some of them.
+`CellMeasurerCache` is not meant to measure cells that are both dyanmic width _and_ height.
+It would be unefficient to do so since the size of a row (or column) is equal to the largest cell within that row.
+See [below](#limitations-and-performance-considerations) for more information.

 ### Examples